mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 command to tell circleci to create a remote docker engine for us and the container for the job will be configured to use it.

-After that, we need to install a docker client to be able to run docker commands like `login`.
-Lets add the following step to our job to install docker client
+After that, we need to install the docker client to be able to build and push docker images.
+Lets add the following step to our job to install the docker client

 ```yml
 - run: